 Suppose you change your Master Password on one of your computers.
 The next time you unlock 1Password on some other device, you can unlock it with your new Master Password.
 How can 1Password on the second machine accept the new Master Password if we are careful to never store it?

-At the risk of being blackballed by the Alliance of Magicians (from even the smallest venues), we want to reveal the secret to Master Password syncing.
+At the risk of being blackballed by the Alliance of Magicians, we want to reveal the secret to Master Password syncing.
 It’s all just an illusion — a clever one — but since we don’t actually store your Master Password, we don’t sync it for you either.
 You do, but we’ve made it look like we do.

 There are a lot of seemingly mysterious things that go on when a Master Password changes, so it is quite reasonable to have questions about security in this area.
 A cornerstone of Master Password security, though, is that 1Password never stores your Master Password in any form.
 (A not very relevant exception is for use with Touch ID.)